th-efool/MetaverseDragonAR/README.md

+Throughout the project, my aim has been to make the project as easy to expand as it can - extra scenes, extra dragons, extra skins, more sound effects for same thing.

+i have attempted to build different systems and organize logic in dpecific way to acheive that goal

 # Core Systems Overview
 ## Player Data Storage
 An singleton script runs in background in which variables such as `PlayerName` `DragonChoice`  `DragonColorChoice` are stored and updated using getters and setters.